stenzek/duckstation/README.md

 This database can be manually downloaded and added as `cache/redump.dat`, or automatically downloaded by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.

+## Region detection and BIOS images
+By default, DuckStation will emulate the region check present in the CD-ROM controller of the console.
+This means that when the region of the console does not match the disc, it will refuse to boot, giving a "Please insert PlayStation CD-ROM" message.
+DuckStation supports automatic detection disc regions, and if you set the console region to auto-detect as well, this should never be a problem.

+If you wish to use auto-detection, you do not need to change the BIOS path each time you switch regions.
+Simply place the BIOS images for the other regions in the **same directory** as the configured image.
+This will probably be in the `bios/` subdirectory.
+Then set the console region to "Auto-Detect", and everything should work fine.
+The console/log will tell you if you are missing the image for the disc's region.

+Some users have been confused by the "BIOS Path" option, the reason it is a path and not a directory is so that an unknown BIOS revision can be used/tested.

+Alternatively, the region checking can be disabled in the console options tab.
+This is the only way to play unlicensed games or homebrew which does not supply a correct region string on the disc, aside from using fastboot which skips the check entirely.

+Mismatching the disc and console regions with the check disabled is supported, but may break games if they are patching the BIOS and expecting specific content.

 ## Building

 ### Windows